IBM/aspera-cli/docs/README.erb.md

 Disclaimers:

-* This as not yet been officially released so things may change
+* This has not yet been officially released so things may change

 That being said, <%=tool%> is very powerful and gets things done, it&apos;s also a great tool to learn Aspera APIs.